 Avalanches and Snow Slides

 An avalanche happens when a layer of snow becomes loose and slides downhill.
 Thousands of avalanches occur every winter in the mountains and are usually triggered by people.
-Avalanches are caused by these four factors: a steep slope, a snow cover, a weak layer in the snow cover and a trigger (such as a snowboarder, skier or even Kidzworld founder Allen Achilles.)
+Avalanches are caused by these four factors: a steep slope, a snow cover, a weak layer in the snow cover and a trigger such as a snowboarder or skier.

 Avalanches and Snowslides - Three Main Types